-- 7.1 Affected landowners, Keynsham Town Council, national and local user groups, the Ward Councillors and statutory undertakers were all consulted about the proposed diversion for a period of four weeks ("the Consultation Period").
-Additionally site notices were erected at either end of the section of footpath to be diverted and on the Authority's website to seek the views of members of the public. - 7.2 In response to the consultation Keynsham Town Council stated that they supported the proposals; Bristol Water, Vodafone and BT stated that they had no objection to the proposals; Sky stated that they may be affected by the proposals but raised no objections; National Gas stated that they had assets in the area but again raised no objections to the proposals. - 7.3 The rights of Sky and National Gas, as statutory undertakers under the route to be stopped up, will be preserved in the Public Path Order.
+- 7.1 Affected landowners, High Littleton Parish Council, national and local user groups, the Ward Councillors and statutory undertakers were all consulted about the proposed diversion for a period of four weeks ("the Consultation Period").
+Additionally site notices were erected at either end of the sections of footpaths to be diverted and on the Authority's website to seek the views of members of the public. - 7.2 In response to the consultation Bristol Water, Vodafone and Cadent Gas confirmed that they had no objection to the proposals; Sky and Virgin Media both stated that their plant would be unaffected.
+Wales and West Utilities identified plant in the vicinity but raised no objections.
+Their rights as statutory undertakers under the routes to be stopped up will be preserved in the Public Path Order. - 7.3 An agent representing Mr Malcolm Ferris, one of the affected landowners, responded to the consultation stating that his client had "concerns about the proposal and wished to object".
+These concerns were specified as a concern over the change of the wooden stile to a kissing gate, and concern over the housing development increasing the potential use of the path across his property.
+In response to these comments, Mr Ferris' agent was invited to confirm whether his client was going to object to the application and if he was, to clarify his grounds of objection.
+As of the date of this report, no such objection has been received with grounds or otherwise.

-7.4 No other comments were received in relation to these proposals during the Consultation Period.
+- 7.4 The Area Footpath Secretary for The Ramblers stated that he had no comments to make. - 7.5 No other comments were received in relation to these proposals during the Consultation Period.